This Gluten-Free Tourtière Recipe is full of all of the flavours and textures of the traditional pie, just without the gluten!

 Note: This recipe was first posted on my original blog, Celebration Generation, on February 2, 2012.
-It was transferred over to this blog - existing comments and all - on 3/4/2021
+It was transferred over to this blog - existing comments and all - on 3/4/2021.
+It was most recently updated on 11/20/22.

 The cabinets are built, the countertops installed, backsplash set, everything grouted, and the sink, dishwasher, and stove are all hooked up!